-- 1. What was the relevance of the PhD STMS School imagined when registering for the course for your future career?
+- 1. What was the relevance of the PhD STMS Course imagined when registering for the course for your future career?
 (Enter a number in the scale of 0 to 10 where 0 means it is a doctorate as others, and 10 indicates extremely relevant) - 2.
-The school has met your initial expectations ?
+The Course has met your initial expectations ?
 (Give a number between 0 and 10 where 0 means "not at all", and 10 means "completely") - 3.
-How would you rate the supervision and/or assistance of your supervisor ?
-(Give a number between 0 and 10 where 0 is "non-existent" and 10 being "excellent") - How would you rate the relationship with doctoral students implemented by the Curriculum Coordinator ?
+How would you rate the supervision and/or assistance of your supervisor?
+(Give a number between 0 and 10 where 0 is "non-existent" and 10 being "excellent") - 4.
+How would you rate the relationship with doctoral students implemented by the Course Coordinator?
 (Give a number between 0 and 10 where 0 means "unacceptable" and 10 being "excellent") - 5.
-How would you rate the relationship with doctoral students implemented by the School Director ?
+How would you rate the relationship with doctoral students implemented by the Course Coordinator?
 (Give a number between 0 and 10 where 0 means "unacceptable" and 10 being "excellent") - 6.
-Having in mind the number of 750 hours in three years to devote to educational training program (number set by the Ministry of Education for a doctoral class), how do you assess the course structure adopted by the School (mandatory lectures, curriculum dedicated courses, seminars, etc.) ?
+Having in mind the number of 750 hours in three years to devote to educational training program (number set by the Ministry of Education for a doctoral class), how do you assess the course structure adopted by the Course (mandatory lectures, curriculum dedicated courses, seminars, etc.) ?
 (Give a number between 0 and 10 where 0 is "too rigid and unsustainable" and 10 being "excellent") - 7.
-How do you rate the lessons of School teachers, on average?
+How do you rate the lessons of Course teachers, on average?
 (Give a number between 0 and 10 where 0 means "totally useless" and 10 being "excellent") - 8.
-How do you rate the degree of interdisciplinary educational activities offered by the School?
+How do you rate the degree of interdisciplinary educational activities offered by the Course?
 (Give a number between 0 and 10 where 0 is "non-existent" and 10 being "high grade") - 9.
 How do you rate the significance of the course exams ?
 (Give a number between 0 and 10 where 0 means "irrelevant" and 10 means "very adequate") - 10.
 Have you had difficulty in disposing of tools, equipment and bibliography necessary for the development of the thesis?
 (Give a number between 0 and 10 where 0 means "too much" and 10 means "none") - 11.
 What is your level of satisfaction with the mobility funds made available by the research group you belong to?
-(Give a number between 0 and 10 where 0 means "completely dissatisfied" and 10 means "very satisfied") - 12.
-Write any comment you feel important to improve the School (continued on the back, max 1 page)
+(Give a number between 0 and 10 where 0 means "completely dissatisfied" and 10 means "very satisfied")